I had very little idea of what to expect in Peru and couldn’t wait to experience the unknown!

-I must admit that a piece of my heart is left in Peru.
+A piece of my heart is this country.
 Peruvians are warm and friendly and they made us feel right at home.
 Cheers to Peru for an incredible 3 days!

 Stay tuned for the last leg of my trip down south,Chile!